eda3/edv/docs-en/03_modules/04_project_module.md

 - **Project Deserialization**: Load projects from stored formats
 - **Format Conversion**: Convert between different serialization formats

+### Track Relationship Serialization

+The track relationship serialization system provides a robust mechanism for persisting complex timeline structures:

+#### Serialized Representation

+- **SerializedTrackRelationship**: Enumeration representing different types of track relationships
+  - Independent: Tracks with no synchronization requirements
+  - Locked: Tracks that should move and edit together
+  - TimingDependent: Tracks where one affects the timing of another
+  - VisibilityDependent: Tracks where one determines visibility of another

+- **SerializedMultiTrackManager**: Container for track relationship mappings
+  - Maps string-based track IDs to their relationship targets
+  - Preserves relationship types between tracks

+#### Serialization Process

+The serialization process for track relationships follows these steps:

+1. **Relationship Collection**: Retrieves all track relationships from the MultiTrackManager
+2. **ID Conversion**: Converts TrackId objects to string representation
+3. **Relationship Mapping**: Creates a mapping of source tracks to target tracks with relationship types
+4. **JSON Encoding**: Encodes the relationship structure into the JSON format

+#### Deserialization Process

+The deserialization process follows these steps:

+1. **Track Restoration**: Rebuilds all tracks in the timeline
+2. **ID Mapping**: Creates a mapping between string IDs and actual TrackId objects
+3. **Relationship Validation**: Verifies relationships for validity (avoids circular dependencies)
+4. **Safe Restoration**: Adds valid relationships to the timeline using a pattern that avoids borrowing conflicts
+5. **Error Handling**: Uses a best-effort approach to restore as many relationships as possible

+This robust serialization system ensures that complex timeline structures with multiple interdependent tracks can be saved and restored accurately, providing a foundation for sophisticated video editing capabilities.

 ### Timeline Operations Interface

 The timeline operations system provides interfaces for: